Capital Credits are your share of the ownership of Price Electric Cooperative, a non-profit, member-owned cooperative.

 Capital Credits accumulate in an account in your name.
 When the Cooperative’s financial condition allows, the Price Electric Cooperative Board of Directors will elect to retire capital credits.
 Capital credits are generally retired in the fourth quarter of the year.

-In 2022, Price Electric retired total capital credits of $628,000; this included $428,000 in disbursements to members active in 1994.
-Price Electric has also retired capital credits in excess of $200,000 in estate retirements to the heirs of deceased members.
+In 2023, Price Electric retired total capital credits of $440,000; this included about $300,000 in disbursements to members active in 1995.
+Price Electric has also retired capital credits of approximately $140,000 in estate retirements to the heirs of deceased members.
 Inactive accounts with a capital credit balance of less than $50 were paid in full.